PaddlePaddle/docs/doc/fluid/advanced_guide/addon_development/contribute_code/local_dev_guide_en.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-## Build and test
+## Build

-*Build*

-1.Create and enter the /Paddle/build path
+Create and enter the /Paddle/build path

     mkdir -p /Paddle/build && cd /Paddle/build

-2.Execute cmake:
+Execute cmake:

     * For users who need to compile the **CPU version PaddlePaddle**: